Siege of Suiyang: Timeline

-After 16 days of siege and ambush, the Yan army had already lost 20,000 men.
-Yin Ziqi decided that his army was too tired to fight, so he ordered a temporary retreat to regroup.
-Yin Ziqi returned to besiege Suiyang two months later, with an additional 20,000 fresh troops.
+After 16 days of siege and ambush, the Yan army had reportedly already lost 20,000 men.
+Yin Ziqi decided his army was too tired to fight, so he ordered a temporary retreat to regroup.
+Two months later, Yin Ziqi returned to besiege Suiyang with an additional 20,000 fresh troops.
+He began the final and ultimately successful siege early in the seventh lunar month of 757, continuing it until the city fell four months later.

-Originally, Xu Yuan had prepared for the upcoming battle by storing a year's worth of food inside of Suiyang.
-But the district governor had insisted that he share the large food supply with other nearby fortresses, and hence the food supply became much less than what Xu Yuan originally planned.
-By July, the Tang soldiers had fallen into a serious food shortage.
-Tang soldiers were given very small daily rations of rice.
-If they wanted more food, they would need to settle for whatever animals, insects, and tree roots that could be found in their vicinity.
+Originally, Xu Yuan had prepared for the upcoming battle by storing a year's food inside Suiyang.
+However, the district governor insisted that he share the ample food supply with other nearby fortresses, and hence, the food supply became much less than what Xu Yuan originally planned.
+By July, the Tang soldiers had fallen into a severe food shortage.
+Tang soldiers were given tiny daily rations of rice.
+If they wanted more food, they would need to settle for whatever animals, insects, and tree roots could be found in their vicinity.

-Yin Ziqi noticed the famine that was plaguing the Tang army; he therefore ordered more troops to surround Suiyang.
+Yin Ziqi noticed the famine plaguing the Tang army and ordered more troops to surround Suiyang.
 He made many siege attempts with siege ladders, but they were all repelled by the determined Tang troops.
-Yin Ziqi even used hooked pulled carts, to try to pull down the towers of the fortress, with limited success.
-The Tang soldiers were able to destroy the hook of these carts, before major damage was made.
-But even with the battle success, Zhang Xun knew that with only around 1,600 soldiers left, and most of them sick or hungry, the battle would soon be a lost cause.
+With limited success, Yin Ziqi even used hooked-pulled carts to pull down the fortress's towers.
+The Tang soldiers could destroy the hook of these carts before significant damage was made.
+But even with the battle's success, Zhang Xun knew that with only around 1,600 soldiers left, and most of them sick or hungry, the battle would soon be a lost cause.